Wildcat Wilson: Later life

 Wilson was elected to the College Football Hall of Fame in 1951.
 At the time of his death in December 1963, he was a dockworker in San Francisco.
 Posthumously, Wilson was inducted to the Husky Hall of Fame at the University of Washington in 1980, and the Rose Bowl Hall of Fame in 1991.

+He also spent time as a professional wrestler.